github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ##### Authenticating as an installation

-The fourth and final helper method `authenticate_installation` initializes an [Octokit client](https://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as an installation, which you can use to make authenticated calls to the API.
+The fourth and final helper method, `authenticate_installation`, initializes an [Octokit client](https://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as an installation, which you can use to make authenticated calls to the API.

 An _installation_ refers to any user or organization account that has installed the app.
-Even if someone installs the app on more than one repository, it only counts as one installation because it's within the same account.
+Even if someone grants the app access to more than one repository on that account, it only counts as one installation because it's within the same account.

 ```ruby
 # Instantiate an Octokit client authenticated as an installation of a